puppetlabs-toy-chest/puppetlabs-dsc/README.md

 As you can see, you can mix and match dsc resources with common puppet resources.
 All [puppet metaparameters](https://docs.puppetlabs.com/references/latest/metaparameter.html) should also be supported.

-### Optionally configuring the Systems LCM Refresh Mode
+### Optionally Configure the DSC LCM RefreshMode

-Prior to the WMF5 production preview, the global LCM refresh mode had to be set to 'Disabled' for the module to work.
-That limitation has been removed, but the module still supports configuring this setting if you wish to change it.
+Prior to the WMF5 Production Preview, the DSC Local Configuration Manager (LCM) `RefreshMode` had to be set to `'Disabled'` for the module to work.
+That limitation has been removed in the [WMF 5 Production Preview][wmf5-blog-post], but the module still supports configuring this setting if you wish to change it.

 ~~~puppet
 dsc::lcm_config {'disable_lcm':